Biden exhorts world leaders at the UN to stand up to Russia, warns not to let Ukraine 'be carved up'

 "I ask you this: If we abandon the core principles of the United States to appease an aggressor, can any member state in this body feel confident that they are protected?”
 Biden said in his address.
 “If we allow Ukraine to be carved up, is the independence of any nation secure?

 “When it comes to China, let me be clear and consistent,” Biden said.
-“We seek to responsibly manage the competition between our countries so it does not tip into conflict.'
+“We seek to responsibly manage competition between our countries so it does not tip into conflict.
+I’ve said we are for de-risking — not decoupling — with China.”

+Biden emphasized that Beijing and Washington need to cooperate on climate, and referenced recent natural disasters — devastating heat waves, droughts and floods around the globe — as part of a “snapshot” that tells the “urgent story of what awaits us if we fail to reduce our dependence on fossil fuels and begin to climate-proof the world."

+Despite his own emphasis on climate as a priority, Biden does not plan to attend a special summit on climate that U.N.
+Secretary-General António Guterres will host on Wednesday, where countries are encouraged to bring new ideas and proposals on how to further cut emissions and combat climate change.
+Officials played down Biden’s absence at the climate summit, and said John Kerry, the U.S. climate envoy, will attend in Biden’s place.

-In his 30-minute address, Biden repeatedly emphasized the value of institutions such as the United Nations and international coalitions that have helped the world confront significant challenges such as poverty and disease, as well as echoing his defense of democracy, a common theme of his presidency.
+In his 30-minute address, Biden also repeatedly emphasized the value of institutions such as the United Nations and international coalitions that has helped the world confront significant challenges such as poverty and disease, as well as echoing his defense of democracy, a common theme of his presidency.

 “We will not retreat from the values that make us strong," Biden said.
 “We will defend democracy — our best tool to meet the challenges that we face around the world.
 And we're working to show how democracy can deliver in ways that matter to people's lives."

-The annual forum is a chance for Biden to showcase to other world leaders — and the 2024 U.S. electorate — that he's reestablished U.S. leadership on the world stage that he says was diminished under former President Donald Trump.
+The annual forum was a chance for Biden to showcase to other world leaders — and the 2024 U.S. electorate — that he's reestablished U.S. leadership on the world stage that he says was diminished under Trump.

-Biden previewed his thinking in a pair of fundraisers on Monday evening, telling supporters that he stood up to Vladimir Putin’s invasion, and questioning whether Trump, the 2024 GOP presidential front-runner, would have even attempted to help Ukraine stop the Russian land grab if he were in power.

-"I will not side with dictators like Putin.
-Maybe Trump and his MAGA friends can bow down but I won't," Biden told supporters at a Broadway fundraiser.

-There were some notable absences as Biden made his case before the General Assembly: British Prime Rishi Sunak, French President Emmanuel Macron, Chinese President Xi Jinping and Putin are all skipping the gathering.
+There were some notable absences as Biden addressed the General Assembly: British Prime Rishi Sunak, French President Emmanuel Macron, Chinese President Xi Jinping and Putin — the leaders of the other permanent members of the U.N.
+Security Council — are all skipping the gathering.
+U.S. officials downplayed that fact and instead emphasized the importance that Biden attaches to showing up at the annual diplomatic forum.

 Xi has stepped up his own courting of those countries.
 During his own summit in May with the Central Asian leaders, Xi promised to build more railway and other trade links with the region and proposed jointly developing oil and gas sources.

-“Look, this summit is not against any country,” Sullivan said in previewing the meeting.
+“Look, this summit is not against any country,” Sullivan said.
 “It is for a positive agenda that we want to work through with these countries.”

-The officials played down the fact that the leaders of the other permanent members of the U.N.
-Security Council -– the UK, France, Russia and China — won’t be in New York this week and instead emphasized the importance that Biden attaches to showing up at the annual diplomatic forum.

-However, Biden does not plan to attend a special summit on climate that Guterres will host on Wednesday, where countries are encouraged to bring new ideas and proposals on how to further cut emissions and combat climate change.
-Officials played down Biden’s absence at the climate summit, saying the issue will be interspersed through the president’s remarks and events throughout the week.
-John Kerry, the U.S. climate envoy, is to attend in Biden’s place.

 Biden is scheduled to host talks Thursday at the White House with Ukraine President Volodymyr Zelenskyy.